starikcetin/technical-math-projects/README.md

 # technical-math-projects

+Small game and demo projects built with OpenGL, GLUT, and C++.

-The projects I made for the CTIS 164 Technical Mathematics with Programming.
+My projects for CTIS 164 Technical Mathematics with Programming.

+> **Note**<br/>
-Note: Submitting a single `.cpp` was a requirement of the course.
+> Submitting a single `.cpp` was a requirement of the course.

 ## Run